MLModelCI/website/src/Contact/index.md

           lineHeight: 1.60625,
         }}
       >
-        Li Yuanming is an undergraduate student and part-time researcher at Nanyang Technological University.
+        Yuanming Li is an undergraduate student and part-time researcher at Nanyang Technological University.
 He is one of the initiators, main contributors, and active maintainers of MLModelCI.
+He is awarded Singapore government full scholarship for his university’s study.
 He is also a member of NTUVibe, a knowledge-sharing platform for students at NTU to search the university courses information and leave comments.
-He was visiting researcher at University of California, Berkeley.
-His current research interest is accelerated scaleable system for Machine Learning applications.
+His current research interest is scaleable accelerated system for Machine Learning applications.
       </p>
     </Card>
   </div>